-The school operates a CCTV system at its sites to monitor activities around the school, to identify instances of criminal activity and in order to ensure the safety and wellbeing of the School community.
+The school operates a CCTV system to monitor activities within the entry area of Woodlands Site, to identify instances of criminal activity and in order to ensure the safety and wellbeing of the school community.
 The school does not need to ask the permission of individuals on the school site to record images on CCTV.